CS Minerul Motru: The Golden Period and Persistent Challenges (1976–1992)

 In Divizia C, the Miners competed in the seventh series, achieving consistent mid-to-upper table finishes.
 The team ranked 3rd in the 1976–77 season and made a notable run in the Cupa României, defeating Chimia Râmnicu Vâlcea 3–2, Metalurgistul Sadu 4–3, and Politehnica Timișoara 2–1 before suffering a heavy 0–6 defeat against Steaua București in the Round of 16.
-The squad included players such as Nae, Bălan, Firțulescu, Copil, Stere, Truică, N. Ciornoavă, Rădoi, Săvulea, Țurcanu, Mănăitu, Gutuie, Mateescu, Nicoloff I and Nicoloff II.
+The squad included players such as Nae, Bălan, Firțulescu, Copil, Stere, Truică, Ciornoavă, Rădoi, Săvulea, Țurcanu, Mănăitu, Gutuie, Mateescu, Nicoloff I and Nicoloff II.
 Subsequent seasons saw finishes of 7th in 1977–78, 5th in 1978–79, 4th in 1979–80, and 5th in 1980–81.

 In the 1981–82 season, Minerul finished 1st in its series promoted to second division once again.
 The squad led by Titu Nicolicescu was composed from following players: Lupui, Anghel, Mircea Pruteanu, Bălan, Văduva, Nicolae Ciornoavă, Mirea, Ionel Catană, Cățan, Mihai Ghițulescu, Mircea Gașpar, Lazăr, Marcel Ploaie, Nicolae Laurențiu, Aspricioiu, Mircea Drăguț, Mihordea, Gutuie, Nicoloff, Dan Stoenac, Tudor Dobrică and Ion Alecu.

 Minerul competed in the second division for three consecutive seasons.
 In the 1982–83 season, the team finished a respectable 4th out of 18.
 However, in 1983–84, there was a slight decline, finishing 11th out of 18.
 Unfortunately, in the 1984–85 season, Minerul ended up in 18th place out of 18, resulting in relegation to the third division.

 In the following three seasons in the third division, Minerul placed 8th in 1985–86 under the guidance of Constantin Oțet.
 The team narrowly missed promotion in 1986–87, finishing as runners-up just one point behind Gloria Reșița.
 Finally, in the 1987–88 season, Minerul secured 1st place, earning a return to Divizia B.

 In the 1988–89 season, Minerul secured a 13th-place finish out of 18, under coach Costică Toma, successfully maintaining its status in the second division.
 The following season showed improvement, with Minerul climbing to a safer 9th-place position.
 However, in the 1990–91 season, Minerul faced significant challenges and finished in 17th place, which ultimately led to relegation back to Divizia C.